RyanGlScott/RyanGlScott.github.io/_posts/2018-02-11-how-to-derive-generic-for-some-gadts.md

 ## Final thoughts

-In this post, we've seen a potential extension of `GHC.Generics` that would allow us to derive `Generic` for certain classes of GADTs.
+In this post, we've seen a potential extension of `GHC.Generics` that would allow us to derive `Generic(1)` for certain classes of GADTs.
 The key to this trick is `QuantifiedConstraints`, without which none of this would be possible.

 `QuantifiedConstraints` is still going through the